dbabaioff/perl-tutorial/README.md

 * **require** Foo will check if Foo has already been loaded, whereas **do** Foo will unconditionally reload Foo.

 ##### do
 **do** will look for a file by searching the @INC path.
-If the file can’t be found, it will silently move on.
+If the file canï¿½t be found, it will silently move on.
 If it is found, it will run the file just as if it was placed in a block within your main program.

 ##### require
-**require** is like **do**, but it’ll only do it once.
-It’ll record the fact that a file has been loaded, and will henceforth ignore further requests to require it again.
+**require** is like **do**, but itï¿½ll only do it once.
+Itï¿½ll record the fact that a file has been loaded, and will henceforth ignore further requests to require it again.

 ##### use
-It's like **require**, except that Perl applies it before anything else in the program starts — if Perl sees a **use** statement anywhere in your program, it’ll include that module (compiled-time).
+It's like **require**, except that Perl applies it before anything else in the program starts ï¿½ if Perl sees a **use** statement anywhere in your program, itï¿½ll include that module (compiled-time).

 ```perl
 # these two calls are equivalent: